 - The policy subscription group must be a parent group to the groups that contain the subscriber groups.
-Agents cannot subscribe to a subgroup for their policies. - An agent can subscribe to only one group for its policy.
+Agents cannot subscribe to a subgroup for their policies. - · An agent can subscribe to only one group for its policy.
 An agent cannot subscribe to multiple groups for different policies.
-If an agent subscribes to multiple groups, then the agent gets its policy from that last group it subscribed to. - Agents of different versions must subscribe to different groups for their custom policies.
+If an agent subscribes to multiple groups, then the agent gets its policy from that last group it subscribed to. - · Agents of different versions must subscribe to different groups for their custom policies.
 You must create two different groups, apply the different policies to the groups, and then set the different agents to subscribe to the appropriate group based on their version. - Agents of different types can subscribe to the same group for their policies.
-For example, a network sensor and a server sensor can subscribe to the same group for their policies. - You can apply only one policy to a policy subscription group for each agent type.
-For example, you cannot apply two different network sensor policies to the same policy subscription group. - In addition to the single policy that you can apply to the policy subscription group for the Desktop Protection agent, you can also apply one policy for each of the following agents: - RealSecure Network sensor - IBM RealSecure Server sensor - IBM Proventia Network Intrusion Detection System (IDS) - IBM Security Network Intrusion Prevention System (IPS)
+For example, a Network IPS and a server sensor can subscribe to the same group for their policies. - You can apply only one policy to a policy subscription group for each agent type.
+For example, you cannot apply two different server sensor policies to the same policy subscription group. - In addition to the single policy that you can apply to the policy subscription group for the Desktop Protection agent, you can also apply one policy for each of the following agents: - IBM RealSecure Server sensor - IBM Security Network Intrusion Prevention System (IPS)